emnify/matrix-synapse-auto-deploy/README.md

 - Git
 - Ansible >= 2.6
 - DNS Entries
-  - A Record
+  - A Records
     - A Record for matrix-machine.yourdomain.tld.
     - A Record for riot-webclient.yourdomain.tld.
   - SRV Record
     - `_matrix._tcp.yourdomain.tld.
 3600 IN SRV 10 5 443 matrix-machine.yourdomain.tld.`

-You should have a SRV entry like that in order to tell other HomeServers on which port they need to speak.
+You should have an SRV entry like that in order to tell other HomeServers on which port they need to speak.

 ## Clone auto-deploy repo